-Amendment # Amendment Description Fresno COG Approval FCTA Approval 1 Establishes the new Measure C High-Speed Rail Date September Date October 20, - Facilities Program (\$25 million allocation) 30, 2010 2010 2 Modifies the Pedestrian Trails Subprogram to January 29, February 25, allow some Measure C funded maintenance 2015 2015 activities on trails constructed or extended at least partially with non-Measure C revenue 2A Amendment #2A made the provisions of July 27, 2017 August 16, Amendment #2 permanent 2017 3 Modifies Amendment #1 and makes available January 26, February 8, \$500,000 of the \$25 million set aside for the 2017 2017 High-Speed Rail Facilities Program to secure properties necessary for the Fresno site of the California High-Speed Rail HMF prior to the selection of the facility site by the CHSRA 4 Modifies the Pedestrian and Bicycle Facilities July 27, 2017 August 16, 4 Subprogram to include construction of Class III July 27, 2017 2017 and IV Bicycle Facilities and to allow other 2017 types of bicycle facilities approved for use in California by inclusion in Caltrans Highway Design Manual (HDM) 5 Provides matching funds (50%) from the March 30, April 18, 2018 Measure C Regional Transportation Program on 2018 a one-for-one basis to a Caltrans grant for increased litter abatement activities for a 2- year period beginning on April 18, 2018.
-The other 50% of matching funds would come from any Measure C eligible agency that chooses to participate in the program
+Amendment # Amendment Description Fresno COG Approval Date FCTA Approval Date 1 Establishes the new Measure C High-Speed Rail Facilities Program (\$25 million allocation) September 30, 2010 October 20, 2010 2 Modifies the Pedestrian Trails Subprogram to allow some Measure C funded maintenance activities on trails constructed or extended at least partially with non-Measure C revenue January 29, 2015 February 25, 2015 2A Amendment #2A made the provisions of Amendment #2 permanent July 27, 2017 August 16, 2017 3 Modifies Amendment #1 and makes available \$500,000 of the \$25 million set aside for the High-Speed Rail Facilities Program to secure properties necessary for the Fresno site of the California High-Speed Rail HMF prior to the selection of the facility site by the CHSRA January 26, 2017 February 8, 2017 4 Modifies the Pedestrian and Bicycle Facilities Subprogram to include construction of Class III and IV Bicycle Facilities and to allow other types of bicycle facilities approved for use in California by inclusion in the Caltrans Highway Design Manual (HDM) July 27, 2017 August 16, 2017 5 Provides matching funds (50%) from the Measure C Regional Transportation Program on a one-for-one basis to a Caltrans grant for increased litter abatement activities for a 2- year period beginning on April 18, 2018.
+The other 50% of matching funds would come from any Measure C eligible agency that chooses to participate in the program March 30, 2018 April 18, 2018 6 Adds the State Route 41 Excelsior Safety Widening Project to the Regional Transportation Program Tier 1 List of Projects.
+May 27, 2021 June 9, 2021